Samuel Oughton: The Jamaican Baptists and emancipation

 The Baptist missions on Jamaica were closely involved in emancipation and reform.
-The mission was founded by the African George Lisle a former slave from America.
+The mission was founded by the African George Lisle, a former slave from America.
 Their churches on Jamaica promoted the slave Samuel Sharpe (1801–32) to Deacon at the Burchell Baptist Church in Montego Bay, and later the African Paul Bogle (1822–1865), believed to have been born free, to Deacon in Stony Gut, north of Morant Bay.

-There was progress, too in encouraging political and social involvement of women.
-Positions of responsibility such as "assistant class leader", "class leader", and above, were open to all who had the necessary reading and writing skills; men and women.
-One of the Baptist's cherished principles was of church self-government in which everyone was entitled to vote in elections and petitioning, which provided the first opportunity for many in the community to have their voice heard.
+There was progress, too, in encouraging political and social involvement of women.
+Positions of responsibility such as "assistant class leader", "class leader" and above were open to all who had the necessary reading and writing skills; men and women.
+One of the Baptists' cherished principles was of church self-government in which everyone was entitled to vote in elections and petitioning, which provided the first opportunity for many in the community to have their voice heard.
 This was one of the earliest routes through which the labouring poor began to have political influence.
 Progress was sometimes painfully slow, however, particularly for those who sought immediate self-government.
 At Samuel Oughton's chapel, Eleanor Vickars, an African assistant class-leader whose father is believed to have been a deacon, successfully stood for election as class-leader but did not meet the literacy requirement necessary for confirmation of her appointment.
-Samuel Oughton had to decide between the Baptist's cherished principles of self-government or upholding the literacy entry requirements arising from the hope that education would be "the great leveller".
+Samuel Oughton had to decide between the Baptists' cherished principles of self-government or upholding the literacy entry requirements arising from the hope that education would be "the great leveller".
 In the event, he avoided setting a precedent and called for both beliefs to be upheld equally, a route that did successfully lead to self-determination by African congregations.

 It has been noted that female literacy was strongly encouraged by the Baptist Missionary Society.
 In 1841 the Baptist Herald and Friend of Africa was able to report thirty-six female teachers and over 2,000 girls in day schools.
 Back in Britain a training school for female teachers was also established; at Kettering.

 Family

 Samuel's first wife was Hannah, a niece of Hester Burchell, who was the wife of Thomas Burchell.

-Samuel Oughton's second wife, Sarah (1819–1882), was sister of the wealthy British doctor and baptist, Nathaniel Rogers MD.
+Samuel Oughton's second wife, Sarah (1819–1882), was sister of the wealthy British doctor and baptist Nathaniel Rogers MD.
 Samuel Oughton died in London in December 1881 and is buried along with Sarah, each with a memorial plaque, in the Rogers' Family Mausoleum at Abney Park Cemetery in Stoke Newington.